+A-3.2.1.1.(1) Listing of Functional Statements.
 The numbered functional statements are grouped according to functions that deal with closely related subjects.
 For example, the first group deals with fire risks, the second group deals with the structural properties of piping materials, etc. There may be gaps in the numbering sequence for the following reasons:

-- Each group has unused numbers which allows for the possible future creation of additional functional statements within any one group. - There is a master list of functional statements covering the three principal National Code Documents-the National Building Code, the National Fire Code and the National Plumbing Code-but not all functional statements are pertinent to all Codes.
+- Each group has unused numbers which allows for the possible future creation of additional functional statements within any one group. - There is a master list of functional statements covering the four principal National Code Documents-the National Building Code, the National Energy Code for Buildings, the National Fire Code and the National Plumbing Code-but not all functional statements are pertinent to all Codes.